THIS UNIT

 Extension Lesson Plan Downloadable/Editable versions of this lesson plan.
 Research Guide Provide students with a printed copy of the research guide to assist them in conducting online research about their local government.
 Students should be encouraged to present their findings to the class in a format of their choice (presentation, display, graphs, etc.).

-Extension 45 min English none
+Extension 45 min none

 Maps